Mali PM meets president after medical retreat | Politics

 Mali PM meets president after medical retreat

-Mali's transitional Prime Minister Choguel Maiga met interim President Assimi Goita on Friday after over three months of forced medical leave, the presidency said.
+Mali's transitional Prime Minister Choguel Maiga met interim President Assimi Goita on Friday after more than three months of forced medical leave, the presidency said.
+Maiga was ordered by his doctor to rest in August after months of intense exertion.
 Colonel Assimi Goita, head of state, received Dr Choguel Kokala Maiga...

 - Country: